 - Stomach ulcers

-If you regularly take over-the-counter medication, see your doctor if you notice any changes in your body.
-Issues may be serious, and may take time to develop.
+If you regularly take over-the-counter medication, it’s important to visit your doctor if you notice any changes in your body.
+Issues may be serious and may take time to develop.

 - Difficulty breathing

 The effects of opioids are severe and may even cause death.
 If you notice the above signs in yourself or someone you know, it’s important to consult a medical professional to determine the best next steps.

 Using Painkillers Responsibly

 If you or a loved one must use over-the-counter or prescription painkillers to reduce pain, there are several steps to take to potentially avoid addiction or dependence, including:

 - Take medicines as prescribed and decrease if you notice higher tolerance

 - Talk to your doctor if you still feel pain